 As a young girl, Phyllis was given a new orange shirt by her grandmother before being taken to a B.C. residential school.
 The shirt was confiscated and destroyed by her teacher on the first day of class.
 The destruction of Phyllis’s shirt has come to symbolize the colonial goal of residential schools to assimilate Indigenous peoples.

 In 2021, the federal government passed legislation to mark September 30 as the National Day for Truth and Reconciliation.
-The implementation of this new federal holiday is an important part of the reconciliation process that has been called for by Indigenous peoples and by the Truth and Reconciliation Commission of Canada.
+This federal holiday is an important part of the reconciliation process that has been called for by Indigenous peoples and by the Truth and Reconciliation Commission of Canada.

 The ongoing recovery of unmarked graves sites near the locations of former residential schools has been a grim reminder of their legacy.
 CUPE continues to stand with Indigenous communities as they grieve these unjust losses within their communities.

-• Download CUPE’s new guide on bargaining language for the National Day for Truth and Reconciliation to find out how you can observe the holiday and support reconciliation efforts.
+• Download CUPE’s guide on bargaininglanguage for the National Day for Truth and Reconciliation to find out how you can observe the holiday and support reconciliation efforts.

 • Show your support on social media.
 Share a photo of yourself wearing an orange shirt using the hashtag #OrangeShirtDay.
 Tag CUPE on Facebook @cupescfp, Twitter @cupenat and Instagram @cupe_scfp.